shwethaar/Learning-Python/README.md

 # Learning-Python

-Exercises as part of Python Certification practice for Entry-Level and Associate certification from https://pythoninstitute.org/ .
+Practice programs for basic constructs,OOPS, data structures and algorithms in Python.
-Data Structures are also implemented in Python 3
+All programs in Python 3.5 or higher only.